ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 ## TABS
+- a tab is a collection of windows
 :tabnew or :tabnew file - open a file in a new tab Ctrl + wT - move the current split window into its own tab gt or :tabnext or :tabn - move to the next tab